 On the Shakespeare Trail

 Trailers are everywhere.
 No longer only in the movie theatre, they fill our televisions and are all over the web.
 One major area of Shakespeare marketing that Shakespeare scholarship has almost completely ignored is the film — and now also the theatre — trailer.
 Peter Holland considers how they conceptualize and lure us into watching on-screen and live versions of Shakespeare's plays.
-Register for the London Shakespeare Lecture 10th Anniversary Series to join the event.

 Rev. James M. Lies, C.S.C.